myorg/currency/README.md

+# Currency Converter Example in React

+## Description

+A simple currency conversion app that demonstrates the use of Render Props in React.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: